Scale without conformal invariance from integrable deformations of coset CFTs: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Y.~ Nakayama, K.~Sfetsos and A.~Tseytlin for useful correspondence.
 The research work of G. Itsios is supported by the Einstein Stiftung Berlin via the Einstein International Postdoctoral Fellowship program ``Generalised dualities and their holographic applications to condensed matter physics'' (project number IPF-2020-604).
 K. Siampos would like to thank the theory division at CERN for hospitality and financial support at the last stages of the present work.